Custom hooks

 Key Considerations:

-• Accessing previous state (optional): The oldHook argument in the callback allows you to access the state from the previous render if needed.
+• Accessing previous state (optional): The isInit argument in the callback allows you to determine whether the hook is being called for the first time.

 • Triggering re-renders: Use the provided update function to trigger a re-render of the component when your hook's state changes.